EN FR

 Participants: Denis Efimov, Rosane Ushirobira.

 • 52 Hertz is a startup (Brest, France) that develops an underwater communication device for divers.
-The goal of this contract was to develop an intelligent filtering algorithm that compensates for the voice deformation during underwater vocal communication through the device.
+This contract aimed to develop an intelligent filtering algorithm that compensates for voice deformation during underwater vocal communication through the device.
 The code for the filter was written in Matlab, with further help for its adaptation in Python and C.

 10 Partnerships and cooperations